shsagir/play-area-sync/docs/install-symfony-2.md

 Both are well documented.
 In essence, you should configure your filesystem abstraction so that you use the cloud storage adapter in your prod environment (on fortrabbit) and locally, well, a local adapter.

-An alternative to the Object Storage component is Amazon S3 and we have written up a [guide to get your started](new-app-cloud-storage-s3).

 ### Memcache sessions